mattchley/learningComputer/Problems/Stack problem 2-Min Stack.md

 ## The idea breaks down to:
 Follow the creation of a custom stack class like on the main page.
-The only difference is the check for the min
+The only difference is the check for the minStack in the push function.
+The stack should the top() and getMin() ned

 ## Notes